iQuantC/Jenkins_Azure_ACR_ACI/ReadMe.md

 Ctrl + C to exit

-# Deploy Application to the Cloud
+# Deploy Application to the Cloud via Jenkins CI/CD Pipeline

 ## Set up Jenkins with a Container
 We want to build a docker image later with our Jenkins Pipeline, so we need a Jenkins Container or VM with Docker in it (i.e., Docker-in-Docker or DinD)